IACC Full Committee Meeting (Virtual)

 Founder, The Color of Autism Foundation; Founding Member, National African American Autism Community Network

-Ms. Camille Proctor founded the Color of Autism Foundation after discovering the lack of support for African American families with children on the autism spectrum when her son received his diagnosis.
-The foundation works to raise awareness about autism, empower minority families, and ensure that all people with autism receive appropriate and effective services and support.
+Ms. Camille Proctor founded the Color of Autism Foundation after discovering the need for support for African American families with children on the autism spectrum when her son received his diagnosis.
+The foundation works to raise awareness about autism and ensure that all people with autism receive appropriate and effective services and support.
 She is a founding member of the National African American Autism Community Network (NAAACN), which is a nationwide coalition of organizations who aim to support and educate African American families affected by autism.

 Gyasi Burks-Abbott, M.S.